 If you’ve applied for a consulting role at Boston Consulting Group (BCG), you’ll need to get ready for one of the first hurdles you’ll need to clear in your application: the BCG online case assessment.

 Like McKinsey and Bain, BCG uses an online assessment tool to filter its pool of candidates early on in the process.
-However, the firm has not published any official description of their test.
+However, BCG’s assessment is a little different in that it uses a chatbot named Casey to guide you through the case.

 In this article, we’ll cover everything you need to know about the BCG online case assessment: the test format and question types, practical tips from our expert coaches and real BCG candidates, links to resources, and a prep plan you can follow to help you ace the test.